Praggy03/inventory_weather/README.md

 # README

-This project is a submission for the Shopify Fall 2022 Backend Developer Challenge.
+This project is a submission for the Shopify Fall 2022 Production Engineer intern Challenge.
 This project is inmplemented in Ruby and Ruby on Rails framework

 * Language - ```Ruby```